MadBomber/aia/man/aia.1.md

 : Dump the current configuration to a file in the format denoted by the file's extension.
 Currently only .yml, .yaml and .toml are acceptable file extensions.  *If the file exists, it will be over-written without warning.*

 `--shell`
 : Enables `aia` to access your terminal's shell environment from inside the prompt text, allowing for dynamic content insertion using system environment variables and shell commands.
+Includes safety features to confirm or block dangerous commands.

 `--erb`
 : Turns the prompt text file into a fully functioning ERB template, allowing for embedded Ruby code processing within the prompt text.
+This enables dynamic content generation and complex logic within prompts.

 `--iq`, `--image_quality` *VALUE*
 : Used with an LLM that supports image generation - default: ''